chef/chef-workstation/docs/Chef-CLI-Catalog.md

 The documentation team is working towards meaningful automation of our reference documentation, this includes our CLI tools.
-This proposal includes working with the documentation team to implement an automation inside our `chef` catalog by adding and example field that can handle command line examples.
+This proposal includes working with the documentation team to implement an automation inside our `chef` catalog by adding long description, platform, and command example fields to the CLI metadata, as well as fields for position and use examples for flag.

 ### EXTRA: Present correct usage of sub-binaries